-Honorific for Audubon's friend John Bachman, a Lutheran minister from Charleston, South Carolina, who pronounced his name "BACK-man".
+Honorific for Audubon's friend John Bachman, a Lutheran minister from Charleston, South Carolina, who pronounced his name "BACK-man" Lugan is Tlingit for "nose on fire"!

 A bird of rocky islands in saltwater, I only see this when out on the water on whale watching trips.
 Captain Collin Pilcher heard one and pointed them out to me on one of my first W&T trips in 2009.
 It is a rather unique sound that was totally new to me.
 Sibley describes it as "loud whistled yelps" and this is what I heard several dozen times, alerting me to get the binoculars out to find one.
 They were always more common north of Shelter Island than south.
 I probably saw them a dozen times, usually two or three individuals.
 Each season since, I look for them on all the rocky points and reefs and still often hear them before spotting the birds.
-When they fly across the bow, it is great fun to point out the amazing orange bill and feet.

-Familly Scolopacidae Vigors 1825 Sandpipers, Phalaropes, and Allies, x'al'daayéeji ack-TIE-tis Greek ακτιτής aktitēs, coast-dweller.
+When they fly across the Natural History of Juneau, working version of Dec.
+21, 2015 344 Familly Scolopacidae Vigors 1825 Sandpipers, Phalaropes, and Allies, x'al'daayéeji Actitis Iliiger 1811 ack-TIE-tis Greek ακτιτής aktitēs, coast-dweller A ditypic genus composed only of this North American bird and the very closely related Common Sandpiper (Actitis hypoleucos), of Eurasia.